sw1a403/Simulation-program/README.md

 After compiling the program and running it you will be prompted to type in the follow user inputs:

-* Max speed of the motor vehicles and bus in km/h minimum of 10 km/h and maximum of 60 km/h.
+* Max speed of the motor vehicles and bus minimum of 10 km/h and maximum of 60 km/h.
 * Are there traffic lights on the road?
   * If yes do you want different traffic light models:
     * If yes what traffic light model for each intersection choose between 2, 6 or 8.